chrisly42/mc68000-asm-plugin/README.md

 - New: Added inspection to validate the correctness of a MC68000 instruction regarding operation size and address modes.
 - Bugfix: Added several missing assembler directives (`opt`, `machine`, etc.).
 - Bugfix: Uppercase hexadecimal literals were not parsed (JFlex bug?).
+- Bugfix: Interpretation of register lists was wrong in BNF.

 ### V0.3 (28-Jul-21)